javascript-tutorial/en.javascript.info/5-network/07-xmlhttprequest/article.md

 xhr.send(json);
 ```

 The `.send(body)` method is pretty omnivore.
-It can send almost everything, including Blob and BufferSource objects.
+It can send almost everything, including `Blob` and `BufferSource` objects.

 ## Upload progress

 The `progress` event only works on the downloading stage.

-That is: if we `POST` something, `XMLHttpRequest` first uploads our data, then downloads the response.
+That is: if we `POST` something, `XMLHttpRequest` first uploads our data (the request body), then downloads the response.

 If we're uploading something big, then we're surely more interested in tracking the upload progress.
-But `progress` event doesn't help here.
+But `xhr.onprogress` doesn't help here.

 There's another object `xhr.upload`, without methods, exclusively for upload events.

-Here's the list:
+The event list is similar to `xhr` events, but `xhr.upload` triggers them on uploading:

 - `loadstart` -- upload started.
 - `progress` -- triggers periodically during the upload.